Diego-Morardo/web-crawler/README.md

 ## Description

-This project implements the core of a web crawler that traverses websites from an initial URL, saves the text of these pages, and allows saving the results to a file in the filesystem.
+This project implements the core of a web crawler that traverses websites from an initial URL, saves the text of these pages, and allows saving the results to a file in the filesystem

 ## Getting Started